DataDog/integrations-extras/jfrog_platform/README.md

 ### JFrog Artifactory and Xray logs Datadog Dashboard

 JFrog Datadog integration allows you to send Artifactory/Xray logs to the log stream in Datadog.
-You can use it to enhance your existing dashboards or to gain more insight into Artifactory's usage statistics or xray's scanned components details.
+You can use it to enhance your existing dashboards or to gain more insight into JFrog Artifactory's usage statistics or JFrog Xray's scanned components details.

 ![dashboard][1]